Wassim-Laabidi/Wassim-Laabidi/README.md

 ## 🔭 Current Focus

-- Building AI agents using LangChain, LlamaIndex, and smolagents
+- Building AI agents using LangChain, MastraAI, and smolagents
 - Implementing DevSecOps pipelines with GitLab CI, SonarQube, and Trivy
 - Developing microservices architectures with Docker and Kubernetes
 - Automating infrastructure deployment with Terraform and Ansible